LLN273/Complex-Polyploids/10_Model_Testing_2_Model_evaluation/README.md

 - remember to update paths; you must also update the bash file header and paths to iqtree, R, and python3.
 - you must first generate simulated MSAs using the scripts located in the 09_Model_Testing_1_Polyploidization_and_hybridization_simulations folder [here](https://github.com/LLN273/Complex-Polyploids/tree/main/09_Model_Testing_1_Polyploidization_and_hybridization_simulations).
 You can also use the synthetic MSAs generated for this paper, available at dryad [here](https://doi.org/10.5061/dryad.5tb2rbp9f).
 (See folder 07_SIMULATION_DATA_AND_POLYPLOIDIZATION_MODEL_TESTING/01_simphy_ILS/)
 - this step is computationally heavy; it is recommended that you run this script in a cluster environment and reserve a whole node with twenty or more cores.
 3. Monitor ABC_SimAnnealing_log.txt file in results folder to check for convergence.
 For best results, you should let the algorithm run for several hundred or even thousands of iterations.
-Using multiple chains (using separate bash jobs) also helps to avoid local minima.
+Using multiple chains (using separate bash jobs) helps to avoid local minima.

 ## 2. Generate ABC priors based on results from simulated annealing results